jackyzha0/quartz/content/notes/veracity-governance.md

 title: "veracity-governance"
 tags:
 ---
-note: nothing about this document is final.
-I expect it will evolve a lot.
-I just want to start to get some basic structure down.
+I just started this to get some basic structure down.

 # Aim